Origami74/nostr-epoxy-reverse-proxy/NIP-XX.md

 }
 ```

 #### No more funds
 When the client goes over the agreed upon (data) limits the proxy can decide to disconnect the websocket.
 In this case the websocket connection is closed with code `1000`.

-## Motivation
-A client may want to connect to a relay that is not directly accessible from the client's device or network.
-For example:

-- A client is connected to a restricted network that only allows connections to the same geographical region, but wants to connect to a relay outside of that region.
-- A client want to connect to a tor relay using a web-based nostr app, but cannot connect to the tor network in its web-browser.